Ahmed-Magdy-S/Ahmed-DB-SQL/README.md

 ## Known problems
 - There are holes in db files (e.g: table files, log files, etc...).
 The holes are exist due to some records don't fit into the remaining of the file block space, so a new block is created every time, leaving the previous block in non-full state.
-- A way to handle big records that exceed the buffer capacity (page size).
+- A way to handle big records that exceed the buffer capacity (block size).

 ## Need to be proved
 - Log manager uses indirect buffer for its memory page, I don't know if this is a good option or not when comparing it to the direct buffer